nebari-dev/nebari/docs/source/installation/configuration.md

 ### Keycloak

-The `security.keycloak` section allows you to specify an initial password for the `root` user (to login at `https://myqhubsite.com/auth/admin/`) to manage your Keycloak database, e.g. add users/groups.
+The `security.keycloak` section allows you to specify an initial password for the `root` user (to login at `https://myqhubsite.com/auth/admin/`) to manage your Keycloak database, for example add users/groups.

 You should change this after deployment.
 Future deployments will not reset the password to any specified in the YAML file.